 When it comes to executing your plan of action it’s important to stay proactive and to keep yourself accountable at all times.
 There is no blame and there are no excuses to be made.
 You alone are responsible for what happens, and therefore you have the power to change things if they don’t go according to plan.
 And this is of course where proactivity comes into play.

-This is of course something we worked through within stage 4 of the creative problem solving process.
+This is, of course, something we worked through within stage 4 of the creative problem-solving process.
 However, even though you have already worked through possible scenarios, you must still stay vigilant of changing conditions and circumstances while taking action towards your desired outcome.
-To do this you must be mindful and constantly engaged within the activities you are working through.
+To do this you must be mindful and constantly engaged in the activities you are working through.

 Engagement within specific tasks and activities pertaining to your plan of action requires your full attention and a single-minded focus.
 Only in this way will you be able to see things clearly and understand what may be required of you down the track.